 Lionel Messi Missing Inter Miami Matches: Fuming Fans, Lawsuits and How Clubs Deal With It

-Lionel Messi won’t play every game for Inter Miami CF. Just ask Houston Dynamo, Chicago Fire and Vancouver Whitecaps FC fans.
+Lionel Messi won’t play every game for Inter Miami.
+Just ask Houston Dynamo, Chicago Fire and Vancouver Whitecaps FC fans.

 While the 37-year-old can still impress, his body isn’t the same as it once was.
 Even at his peak with FC Barcelona, he didn’t have to travel the thousands of miles MLS teams do in a regular season.